SICKNESS AND HEALTH

 It means that sin opened the door for sickness to come upon all of mankind.
 It doesn’t mean there is a specific sin in your life that is causing a disease, (although there could be).
-There are babies who are born with diseases and they’ve never had a chance to do any right or wrong so how could a specific sin be responsible for their condition?
-It’s the effect of spiritual death working in lives where there has been opportunity, because of the sin of mankind.
+There are babies who are born with diseases and they’ve never had a chance to do any right or wrong so how could a specific sin be responsible for their condition (apart from a curse or demonic involvement)?
+It’s the overall effect of spiritual death working in lives where there has been opportunity, because of the sin of mankind.

 God didn’t intend for mankind to live in sickness or poverty and lack.
 His intention was for man to live a happy, fulfilling life.

 We see in the life of Job that Satan is the one who put sickness and disease on Job.
 He killed his family, wiped out his finances and brought all kinds of trouble and heartache into Job’s life.
 Satan is the one who instigated the whole thing.
 God was bragging on Job and Satan was accusing him, (Job 1-2).

 It was evident under the Old Covenant that people couldn’t live up to God’s standards.
 Whenever they sinned, they had to offer up animal sacrifices to the Lord to atone for, or cover, their sin.
 This was how God was able to forgive, heal and bless them.
 But this really wasn’t God’s best.
 God wanted man to get back to a place where He could fellowship with us like in the beginning.
 He wanted a people who were spiritually alive again and filled with His life and nature.